learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 Next, let's look at the distributions of the dependent and independent variables.

-**NOTE**: observing normality here does _NOT_ necessarily mean your normality assumption is fulfilled!
+**NOTE**: Observing normality here does _NOT_ necessarily mean your normality assumption is fulfilled!
 You just generally want to check out the distribution of your variables before starting to build a model.
 You'll verify the normality assumption later by checking the distribution of the residuals **after** building the model.

 ```python